LUYUJIA/Recommend-System-Matlab-SVD/README.md

 # Recommend-System
 Create a recommend system model based on matrix factorization.

-The detailed description is stated in the pdf file.
+The detail is described in the pdf file.